 Be aware that the verified boot can only work if the user shuts down the device.
 Users in the habit of sleeping devices to avoid boot-up time may take some convincing of the super speed of Chromebooks loading up.

-Chromebooks and Chrome Enterprise offers another handy security feature – password monitoring.
+Chromebooks and Chrome Enterprise offer another handy security feature - password monitoring.
 This checks that users aren’t using poor password practises such as recycling passwords or entering passwords in phishing sites.
 There are options for active or passive monitoring.
 Active monitoring alerts users and prompts them to make a change.
 And passive monitoring logs password reuse events.

 There are some optional security authentication options that can help strike the right balance between security and being user friendly, these are: